Do Go On - 448 - The Curse of the Lottery Winner

 What's the biggest duck?

-They, large males reaching 86 centimetres in length and exceeding seven kilos.
+Large males reaching 86 centimeters in length and exceeding seven kilos.

 Eleanor, you're set for life.